-* WidgetWasher is a web service that washes widgets * Makes use of an HTTP API and secret keys * Tested WidgetWasher on a range of different operating systems * Collaborated with one other contributor over two days * Designed and implemented an API
+* WidgetWasher is a web service that washes widgets * It uses an HTTP API and secret keys * Tested WidgetWasher on a range of different operating systems * Collaborated with one other contributor over two days * Designed and implemented an API

-* Designed and implemented an API * Collaborated with one other contributor over two days * Tested WidgetWasher on a range of different operating systems * Makes use of an HTTP API and secret keys * WidgetWasher is a web service that washes widgets
+* Designed and implemented an API ↑ * Collaborated with one other contributor over two days ↑ * Tested WidgetWasher on a range of different operating systems * Utilised an HTTP API and secret keys ↓ * Created a web service that washes widgets called WidgetWasher ↓

-The latter has all the same information, but by reversing the order, you’ve emphasised what you did, rather than what the software did. 💪
+The latter has all the same information, but by reversing the order, you’ve emphasised what you did, rather than what the software did.
+Much more interesting. 💪

 leadership section is also a good place to add any prizes you’ve won.
-If you’ve been granted any interesting awards or honours be sure to mention them.
-You’ll typically need a bit more than:
+If you’ve been granted any interesting awards or honours be sure to mention them, because they show the reader that a third party has endorsed you.
+Other people think you are good at something, and this says much more than you thinking you’re good at something.
+You’ll typically need a bit more than this:

 * Awarded the Poppleton University scholarship for excellence

 Congratulations, but how many people were awarded that prize?
 How many applicants or entrants were there and what percentage were successful?
 Was it a regional, national or global award?
 How frequently is the award given?
 It is unlikely that your reader will have heard of the award unless it is widely known.
-So if you’re going to mention awards, give the context where you can so the reader can understand what the prize was for. 🏆
+You might talk about rank e.g.

 If you have anything else you want to highlight besides your